MFS4711/Restaurant-Web-App/README.md

     - **Actions**: Customers can **Edit** or **Delete** bookings directly from this table, allowing them to easily manage their upcoming reservations.

 - **Customer Action Required** (Appears Only When Applicable):
-  - **Table Reassignment**: If the original table is unavailable for a booking, staff may assign a new table to the customer.
+  - **Time Reassignment**: If the original time is unavailable for a booking, staff may assign a new time to the customer booking.
-  - **Customer Approval**: When a reassignment occurs, the customer is notified with a **Django message** and prompted to approve or decline the new table.
-This section only appears when table reassignment is necessary.
+  - **Customer Approval**: When a reassignment occurs, the customer is notified with a **Django message** and prompted to approve or decline the new time.
+This section only appears when time reassignment occurs.

 - **Booking History**:
   - **Past Bookings Table**: Displays a record of past bookings, allowing customers to view their booking history.